gopikris83/ECS-Fargate-ALB-Terraform/README.md

 * IAM roles for executing ECS Tasks
 * EC2 Auto Scaling Group to run desired number of ECS Fargate instances

-On the EC2 instance, we have [scripts](scripts/job.sh) which are triggered by a cron job.

 ## Usage